-Being more prepared for college, ahead of my senior year of high school, would have helped a great deal if there were the proper resources there to guide me.
+Being more prepared for college ahead of my senior year of high school would have helped a great deal if there were proper resources there to guide me.
 Waiting until the last minute to become serious about topics concerning college was one of my biggest regrets.

 If your school offers dual enrollment, take those courses instead of wasting time in AP classes.
 The credits in dual enrollment courses are more likely to roll over, unlike the dice being rolled over on a chance of probably not getting the college credit during AP testing.

-Take the ACT Early
+(2) Take the ACT Early

-Start Thinking About College
+(3) Start Thinking About College

-Know Your Teachers
+(5) Know Your Teachers

-Most importantly, be confident.
-Keeping a positive mindset, throughout this process, is just as important as making sure your grades are in alignment with your ACT scores.
-Make sure that the support system you have encourages you to stay on the right path.
-And even if your support system is yourself, understand that you are not alone in that experience and that you are tougher because of it.
+Most importantly, be confident!
+Keeping a positive mindset throughout this process is just as important as making sure your grades are in alignment with your ACT scores.
+Make sure that the support system you have encourages you to stay on the right path, and even if your support system is yourself, understand that you are not alone in that experience and that you are tougher because of it.